Spooky Sausage Rolls: Great For Halloween. Hello friends, so how are you today? Spooky Sausage Rolls, anyone?

 - 2 tbsp milk

-- Preheat the oven to 200ºC, gas mark 6.
+- Firstly, preheat the oven to 200ºC, gas mark 6.
 Thinly slice the leek.
 Heat the oil in a frying pan and cook the leek for 5 minutes until softened.

 - Tip the leeks into a large bowl and add the sausage meat and sesame seeds.
 Mix well together.